PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter02/Chapter02_Example03_Yocto_Toolchain/README.md

 Check Yocto documentation system requirements to ensure that your environment is elegible and correctly set up.

+You may need to change the path or name of the toolchain install script.
+Check the `step08_install_the_toolchain.sh` in case of errors.

 Find out more information about the Toolchain compiler by running `which g++` and `g++ --version`.